johnjcamilleri/johnjcamilleri.github.io/academic.md

 ## Teaching

-I have been involved in the following courses as a teaching assistant:
+I have been/am/will be involved in the following courses as a teaching assistant:

 {% for item in site.data.teaching %}
 - {{ item.course